 5. Be Aware of Projection

-Trigger reactions are more about projection.
-For example, if one of your parents was angrily vicious toward you, you might be triggered by anger in others.
-This is because your body is afraid of repeating that original sequence, even though anger & violence are not unavoidably linked.
+Many trigger reactions involve projection, where we unconsciously transfer feelings from past experiences onto current situations.
+For example, if one of your parents was verbally harsh toward you, you might be triggered by anger in others.
+This is because your body is afraid of repeating that original sequence, even though anger and violence are not unavoidably linked.

-Or maybe your first partner left you for someone else, & now you are uncertain of your worth in every new relationship.
-We predict outcomes based on our experience.
+Or maybe your first partner left you for someone else, and now you are uncertain of your worth in every new relationship.
+We often predict outcomes based on our past experiences.
 While it is always possible that anger may lead to violence or your new love interest may fall for someone else, that would be a coincidence, not an obvious thing.

 6. Allow Yourself Some Space

 Physically leaving the scene can help you to avoid emotional overwhelm.
-Excuse yourself for taking a short break.
+Excuse yourself and take a short break.
 This can help you avoid spontaneous reactions that you may regret later.
-Once on your own, try some deep breathing or grounding exercises to calm down your nerves & soothe yourself.
+Once on your own, try some deep breathing or grounding exercises to calm down your nerves and soothe yourself.

 The goal here is not to entirely avoid the circumstances that triggered your emotions.
-You are just providing yourself a chance to cool off to manage the situation more efficiently.
-Once you feel more relaxed, you may return to the circumstance with a clearer head & calmer mind.
+You are just providing yourself a chance to cool off to handle the situation more calmly and effectively.
+Once you feel more relaxed, you may return to the circumstance with a clearer head and calmer mind.

 8. Keep an Open Mind

-Typically speaking, most people in your life don’t make you feel bad willingly.
-Some of their actions or words that disturb you could be a byproduct of their emotional triggers or other factors you don’t know.
+In most cases, people in your life don’t make you feel bad intentionally.
+Some of their actions or words that upset you might stem from their own emotional triggers or other factors you’re not aware of.

-Your partner walked in & didn’t notice you had completely changed the living room.
-Perhaps they got some bad news or had a rough day in the workplace & needed some space to relax before talking about it.
-Everyone has unique emotions dribbling under the surface at any given time, & you may not know what is going on if they don’t tell you.
+Your partner walked in and didn’t notice you had completely changed the living room.
+Perhaps they got some bad news or had a rough day in the workplace and needed some space to relax before talking about it.
+Everyone has unique emotions simmering beneath the surface at any given time, and you may not know what is going on if they don’t tell you.

 It is also easier to misunderstand behavior or intention when you don’t know someone well.
 This makes it even more significant to reflect on their perspective.